serge-community/zing/docs/server/settings.rst

   settings for any non-standard setup.
 Change ``HOST`` and ``PORT`` settings as required.

-  The default ``local`` TM is automatically updated every time a new translation is submitted.
-The other TMs are not automatically updated so they can be trusted to provide selected high quality translations.
+  The TM is automatically updated every time a new translation is submitted.

   .. setting:: POOTLE_TM_SERVER-INDEX_NAME